kctrey/wxcadm/pdocs/wxcadm.md

             dtmf (str): The string of dtmf digits to send.
 Accepted digits 0-9, star, pound.
 A comma will pause between digits (i.e. "23456#,123")
         Returns:
-            bool: True if the dtmf was sent successfuly
+            bool: True if the dtmf was sent successfully

     `transfer(self, address: str, type: str = 'blind')` :   Transfer the call to the selected address.
 Type of transfer can be controlled with `type` param.
 VM